2021 Wikimedia Foundation actions on the Chinese Wikipedia

-On September 13, 2021, the Wikimedia Foundation took official actions on the Chinese Wikipedia after investigating users from Wikimedians of Mainland China (WMC or WMCUG).
+On September 13, 2021, the Wikimedia Foundation (WMF) took official action on the Chinese Wikipedia after investigating users from Wikimedians of Mainland China (WMC or WMCUG), an unaffiliated Wikipedia user group.
+WMF globally banned seven accounts from editing Wikipedia at 16:13 UTC on September 13, 2021.
+WMF also revoked the administrative rights of twelve accounts on Chinese-language projects, with the revocations beginning at 16:48 UTC on September 13, 2021 and concluding later that day at 10:09 UTC on September 14, 2021.

-At 16:13, September 13, 2021 GMT (00:13, September 14, 2021 Beijing Time), the Wikimedia Foundation globally banned seven accounts from accessing Wikipedia, revoked administrative rights from twelve accounts, and also gave out warnings to twelve other accounts.
 Four of the top ten most active administrators on Chinese Wikipedia had their rights revoked.
-These actions were announced on September 13, 2021 GMT by Maggie Dennis, Vice President of Community Resilience and Sustainability for the Legal Department at Wikimedia Foundation.
+These actions were announced on September 13, 2021 UTC by Maggie Dennis, Vice President of Community Resilience and Sustainability for the Legal Department at Wikimedia Foundation.